 In Japan, many banks see their responsibility as being split between shareholders, customers, the workforce and country as a whole; even leading to loans at uneconomically low rates.
-The reports note that:

-"Japanese banks prefer to adhere to traditional values of preserving relationships rather than insisting on shareholder value.
-They see their responsibilities split evenly between shareholders, customers, their workforce and their country 'Consequently some lending is at uneconomically low margins.' "
+The reports note that: "Japanese banks prefer to adhere to traditional values of preserving relationships rather than insisting on shareholder value.
+They see their responsibilities split evenly between shareholders, customers, their workforce and their country 'Consequently some lending is at uneconomically low margins96".
+However, a rare opportunity to influence this traditional Japanese system presented itself in 2006, when the country's incumbent Prime Minister was replaced by Shinzo Abe, who was considered to be less economically savvy.
+97 In the report from the visit by the Lord Mayor in September 2006: "It was suggested Abe's financial and economical inexperience would lead him to accept the advice of experts - this could be encouraging."

+The development of long term strategic partnerships is also key.
+During a visit to Malaysia in May 2007, the Lord Mayor celebrated the fact that the link between UK and Malaysia was so strong in relation to education.
+With so many Malaysian students in the UK and one UK University campus in Malaysia, he said that: "...the

-&lt;sup>93 Report by The Rt.
+96 Report by The Rt.
 Hon.
-The Lord Mayor Mr Alderman Michael Savory, on his visit to Argentina, Chile and Brazil, Saturday 3d September to Thursday 15th September 2005

-Report by The Rt.
-Hon.
-The Lord Mayor Mr Alderman Michael Savory, on his visit to Argentina, Chile and Brazil, Saturday 3d September to Thursday 15th September 2005
+The Lord Mayor (Alderman David Brewer CMG) on his visit to Japan and Northern China, 31 August-16 September 2006